stuartmcnab/stuartmcnab.github.io/readme.md

-22/12/21

-stuartmcnab.com is the portfolio site for Stuart McNab (thats me) to show some of the Front End Web projects I have worked on.

-Current build in HTML and CSS for a clean, fast experience.
+## stuartmcnab.com

+This is the source code for my personal website, [stuartmcnab.com](https://stuartmcnab.com).
+Hosted via GitHub Pages.